Shadow Forged Steel

 “I hate to tell you this, but you’ve got the wrong girl.”
 She scoffed.

 The boy looked around, as if searching for the reason his allegations were not obvious.
 “You are the hero.
 You are the only person to have ever ridden a dragon.
 The sword on your saddle has not escaped my attention.
 I’d wager my life it’s has a black blade.”

 “So what if it does?”
 Lessa asked throwing her arms out.
 “That doesn’t make me a hero!
 I didn’t ride a dragon, I fell off of one.
 You think I know how to use that thing?”
-She pointed to the long handle sticking out of her saddle.
+She gestured vaguely to the ground over her shoulder.
 “I have never held a sword in my life!”